bright/new-www/content/blog/43-reasons-why-we-love-working-at-bright-inventions-2021-edition.md

 45. Transparency and the absence of workplace politics.
 46. The culture of knowledge sharing.
 47. Building products that are used and appreciated by users.
+48. The mature process of software development.
+The team is highly skilled and experienced.
+We focus 100% on quality.
-48. Kind people around me.
+49. Kind people around me.
 Just like that.

 Kudos for the whole Bright Team for sharing these insights.